KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/dynamic_text.rst

    * - Parameter
      - Value
      - Description
-   * - Font Family / Size / Weight
+   * - Font Family / Size / Style / Weight
      - Selection / Integer
      - Select the font and its attributes for the text. **Font Weight** seems to behave differently depending on the selected font family.
    * - Outline Width
      - Integer
      - Set the width of the outline in pixels to 0, 1, 2 or 3
+   * - Underline
+     - Switch
+     - Enables underlined text
+   * - Strikethrough
+     - Switch
+     - Enables strikethrough text
    * - Padding
      - Integer
      - The number of pixels to pad the background rectangle beyond the edges of text